This is the spiffy homepage for the vcs-home

 - homesick, a Ruby gem which allows symlinking of dotfiles from git repo into $HOME (c.f. approach above based on GNU Stow)

-- dconf tools, Josh Triplet has a few scripts for managing dconf settings, covered in a lighting talk at 38:49 in the DebConf14 lightning talks session
+- Josh Triplet has a few scripts based on dconf layering and key files for managing dconf settings, covered in a lighting talk at 38:49 in the DebConf14 lightning talks session

 - dewi, that lets you deploy your precious configuration files on a new system with one command